learnable-content/RSpec-collection/README.md

-# RSpec with Rails - Step 2
+# RSpec with Rails - Step 3

 Source code for the series of screencasts "RSpec with Rails" on Sitepoint.
-This is step 2, [Managing Sample Data with Fixtures and Factories](https://www.sitepoint.com/premium/screencasts/managing-sample-data-with-fixtures-and-factories).
+This is step 3, [Model Testing]().

 Navigate to the [master branch](https://github.com/learnable-content/RSpec-collection/tree/master) to see full list of videos and the corresponding steps.